Adaptive Estimation of Nonparametric Geometric Graphs: The Sphere Example, Prelude of Symmetric Compact Spaces

-Thus we recover a classical nonparametric rate of convergence for the estimation of a function with smoothness $s$ in a space of dimension $\bd -1$, see \cite{hasminskii1990} for instance.
 We also face a classical issue of nonparametric statistics: {\it how to choose $R$, given that the best theoretical choice $R_{\mathrm{opt}}$ depends on the unknown smoothness~$s$?} This is the point of the next section.